 Good Airflow and Comfortable TemperatureGood Airflow and Comfortable Temperature

 You’ll be spending a lot of time in your home, so you need to be sure it’s comfortable to do so throughout the year.
 NYC is a 4-season city where temperatures can plunge to 3°F in January and rise to 84°F in July.
 With that in mind, you’ll want to shop for a home that can handle both extremes of temperature.
 Ensure that the walls are properly insulated and check that the air vents can work properly.
 You’ll want to hire a professional for this if you suspect the HAVAC system is old or poorly maintained.
 You can always take steps of your own to regulate the internal temperature once you’ve moved in, like installing a smart thermostat and window blinds.
 But you’ll want to get everything you can in your favor before you move in.

 Access to a Fitness CenterAccess to a Fitness Center

 Working from home can be liberating, but it can also lead to feelings of isolation.
 The best fix for that is to get out when you can, and there’s no better way to do that than to make use of a fitness center.
 Look for buildings that come with their gym or fitness center that are open to all residents.
-This will mean paying more in common charges than a building without one, but it’s well worth it.
+This means paying more in standard common charges than a building without one, but it’s well worth it.
 If a building doesn’t have a gym, then see where the closest one is and what they charge for a yearly subscription.
 It’s a great way to stay fit, get a change in scenery, and make friends in your building or neighborhood.

 Bonus Tip: Think about Internet AccessBonus Tip: Think about Internet Access